camunda/camunda-docs-manual/content/reference/cmmn11/custom-extensions/camunda-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies the tenant id of the decision definition which is to be evaluated by a decision task, see <a href="{{< relref "reference/cmmn11/tasks/decision-task.md#decision-tenant-id" >}}">Decision Tenant Id</a> for more information.
+      The attribute specifies the tenant id of the decision definition which is to be evaluated by a decision task, see <a href="{{< ref "/reference/cmmn11/tasks/decision-task.md#decision-tenant-id" >}}">Decision Tenant Id</a> for more information.
     </td>
   </tr>
   <tr>